 Now we’ve covered what titans are, it’s time to take a look at how you can get your own hands on one, as well as a quick primer on how they perform on the tabletop.

-If (like us) your budget doesn’t quite stretch that far – you can always try GW’s recently expanded Adeptus Titanicus miniatures game, for which we’ve provided a few example kit links here.
+If (like us) your budget doesn’t quite stretch that far, you can always try GW’s small scale Adeptus Titanicus and Legions Imperialis miniature games, for which we’ve provided a few example kit links here, .

 Warhammer 40k titan rules